KillingSpark/zstd-rs/Readme.md

 [![Actions Status](https://github.com/KillingSpark/zstd-rs/workflows/CI/badge.svg)](https://github.com/KillingSpark/zstd-rs/actions?query=workflow%3A"CI")

-This is started just as a toy project but I think it is in a usable state now.
-It does work correctly at least for the test-set of files I used, YMMV, it is not yet battle tested by any means.
+This is started just as a toy project but it is in a usable state now.
-For production use (or if you need a compressor) I would (at the time of writing, this might get out of date and there might come better projects along!) recommend to use the C binding located [here](https://github.com/gyscos/zstd-rs).

-If you'd be willing to try this in your projects I would be very happy though!
-The crate is published to [crates.io](https://crates.io/crates/ruzstd) following the releases on this repo.
-The docs are located
-[here](https://docs.rs/ruzstd) (These might lag behind the releases since docs.rs doesn't pull from crates.io immediately but they will show the latest version eventually).
+It is speedwise still behind the original C implementation which has a rust binding located [here](https://github.com/gyscos/zstd-rs).

 ## Speed